mpalmer/brown/README.md

 `worker.call`.

-## Agent-wide common variables
+## Sharing variables via memos

-There is some state you will want to keep across the entire agent.
-For this, Brown provides the concept of "memos".
-These are persistent objects, which you access via a class or instance method.
+There is some state you will want to keep for the lifetime of the agent.
+Because all stimulus processing happens in multiple threads, there is a helper available to try and prevent concurrent access to mutable state -- the concept of "memos".
+These are persistent objects, which you access only in a block, and which wraps your access in a mutex.

 To declare them, you simply do:

     class MemoUser < Brown::Agent
       memo(:foo) { Foo.new }
     end

-The way this works is that the memo defines a method (both class and instance) which, the first time you run it, runs the provided block to create the memo object.
-Thereafter, that cached object is provided to the caller of the memo method.
+The way this works is that the memo defines an instance method which, the first time you run it, runs the provided block to create the memo object, which is then cached.
+Thereafter, that cached object is provided, which can be mutated (though not replaced) safely.

-Because of Brown's multi-threaded nature, memos come with a built-in mutex to prevent concurrent usage.
-That means that every time you want to access the memo, you must do so inside a block:
+To acquire the lock, and run some code that requires the memoised object, you pass a block to the memo method, which gets the object passed into it, like this:

     class MemoUser < Brown::Agent
       memo(:foo) { Foo.new }